kumarneetesh24/gnome-proxy-applet/readme.md

  `add it to startup else run everytime`

 ###OR
-you can also run install.sh in sudo mode it will install it for you
+you can also run install.sh it will install it for you

 ## For contribution
 fork the repository clone it then make changes and give pull requests.